13 dead, including sheriff's deputy and gunman, in California bar shooting

 Sheriff's Sgt.
 Ron Helus and a passing highway patrolman were responding to several 911 calls when they arrived at the Borderline Bar & Grill in Thousand Oaks at about 11:20 p.m., the sheriff said.
 They heard gunfire and went inside.

 Helus was immediately hit with multiple gunshots, Dean said.
-The highway patrolman cleared the perimeter and pulled Helus out, and waited as a SWAT team and scores more officers arrived.
+The highway patrolman cleared the perimeter and pulled Helus out, and then waited as a SWAT team and scores more officers arrived.
+Helus died early Thursday at a hospital.

 By the time they entered the bar again the gunfire had stopped, and they found 12 people dead inside, including the gunman.